networkoptix/nx_open/vms/libs/nx_sdk/src/nx/sdk/analytics/taxonomy.md

 Other fields depend on the particular attribute type.

 Attributes that are inherited from the base type can be "re-defined" as follows:

 - "subtype" and "unit" can be specified if not specified in the base type (or had exactly the same value);

-    - "items" of an Enum can be specified, which defines additional items (base items are implicitly inherited);
-    - "minValue" and "maxValue" can be specified iff they narrow the inherited range rather than extend it.
+- "minValue" and "maxValue" can be specified if and only if the inherited range rather than extend it.

+- For Enums and Colors, the Attribute can be re-defined to use another Enum/Color respectively, provided that this overriding Enum/Color is in turn inherited from the Enum/Color of the base Attribute.

+- ATTENTION: In the current VMS version, there is the following limitation when overriding inherited attributes.
+It is considered an undefined behavior (the Search GUI may behave unexpectedly) to use the following scheme: an Object type `B` has an Attribute `a`, and the hidden derived Object type `D` inherited from `B` overrides the Attribute `a`, and both `B.a` and `D.a` are declared as supported Attributes, no matter whether in one or in different Device Agent manifests, and in one or different Plugins.

 ### Attribute types